UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `holdLayer LAYERID` mostly corresponds to the sequence `toggleLayer <layer>; delayUntilRelease; untoggleLayer`, except for more elaborate conflict resolution (releasing holds in incorrect order).
 - `holdKeymapLayer KEYMAPID LAYERID` just as holdLayer, but allows referring to layer of different keymap.
 This reloads the entire keymap, so it may be very inefficient.
 - `holdLayerMax/holdKeymapLayerMax` will timeout after <timeout> ms if no action is performed in that time.
-- `ifPrimary/ifSecondary [ simpleStrategy | advancedStrategy ] ...
+- `ifPrimary/ifSecondary [ simpleStrategy | advancedStrategy ] [ primaryFromSameHalf | secondaryFromSameHalf ]...
 COMMAND` will wait until the firmware can distinguish whether primary or secondary action should be activated and then either execute `COMMAND` or skip it.

 ### Layer/Keymap loading manipulation / shared layers: